 Little Thatch, Thatched cottage and Grade II listed building in Quedgeley, England.

-The west-facing side displays original large timber-framed gabled dormers and a half-hipped gable wall crowned with a brick chimney mounted on the roof ridge.
-These features reveal the craftsmanship and attention to detail that went into building and maintaining the structure.
+The west-facing side of the building still shows its original large timber-framed gabled dormers and a half-hipped gable wall with a brick chimney on the roof ridge.
+These features are easy to spot from the road and give a direct sense of how the cottage was first built.

 The community of curious travelers